FirefoxCSS-Store/FirefoxCSS-Store.github.io/README.md

   3. Add a comma `,` right after the last **curly bracket }**.
   4. Copy the [following code](#code) and paste it in the file.
   5. Add the properties of your theme: **title**, **link**, **description** and **image**.
+  6. **Avoid the use of escaped characters and the order matters**.
+  7. Please, do not use a very big image, preferably (650x500).
-  6. Send it as a pull request in the repository.
+  8. Send it as a pull request in the repository.

 + Or create a Issue:
   1. when creating an issue you will find a template for submitting theme, use that one. it's easy.